bentomhall/nih-system/homebrewery/core.homebrew.md

 - Cleaned up wording around movement.
 Basically everything is either explicitly difficult terrain (such as spirit guardians) or explicitly costs extra movement.
 No combining "speed halved" and "extra movement cost" weirdness.
 - Shoving now gives +5ft on the shove for every 5 you beat the opponent by.
 - Shoving someone successfully forces a DC 10 Concentration save.
 - Hit points are meat.
-Reintroduced the Bloodied condition--it has no effect directly, but serves as a trigger for other things.
+Reintroduced the Bloodied condition&mdash;it has no effect directly, but serves as a trigger for other things.
 - Anything that repeatedly does damage is rolled once at the start of the initiator's turn and all targets take that same damage (unless they save or are resistant, of course).
 - No force damage type.
 It's all transformed into various physical types.
 - Only melee *weapon* attacks can knock someone out without consequences.
 Others can, but the NPC/PC will suffer lingering injuries.